getpelican/pelican/README.rst

                           metadata?
 `MARKUP`                  A list of available markup languages you want to use.
                           moment, only available values are `rst` and `md`.
-`STATIC_PATHS`            The static paths you want to copy under "static" `FEED`                    relative url to output the feed.
+`STATIC_PATHS`            The static paths you want to have accessible on the
+                          output path "static".
+By default, pelican will copy the 'images' folder to the output folder.
+`STATIC_THEME_PATHS`      Static theme paths you want to copy.
+Default values
+                          is `static`, but if your theme have others static paths, you can put them here.
+`FEED`                    relative url to output the atom feed.
 Default is
                           `feeds/all.atom.xml`
 `FEED_RSS`                relative url to output the rss feed.
+Default is
-Default is None (no rss) `CATEGORY_FEED`           Where to put the categories feeds. default is
+                          None (no rss)
+`CATEGORY_FEED`           Where to put the atom categories feeds. default is
-                          `feeds/%s.atom.xml`
+                          `feeds/%s.atom.xml`, where %s is the name of the category.
+`CATEGORY_FEED_RSS`       Where to put the categories rss feeds. default is None
+                          (no rss)
-`CATEGORY_FEED_RSS`       Where to put the categories rss feeds. default is None (no rss) `CSS_FILE`                To specify the CSS file you want to load, if it's not
+`CSS_FILE`                To specify the CSS file you want to load, if it's not
                           the default one ('main.css')
 =======================   =======================================================